vinayyak/vinayyak/README.md

 - 👋 Hi, I’m Vinayyak Vajpeyi
-- 👀 I’m a Software Developer/Computer Science Engineer undergoing training.
+- 👀 I’m a Software Developer
 -  𓅓 My first programming language is Java while also having learnt Python & C .
-- 🌱 I’m currently learning Ethereum Blockchain Development using Solidity Programming Language.
+- 🌱 I’m currently learning Ethereum Blockchain Development using Solidity Programming Language & Machine Learning using Python & R.
-- ♚ As of now I am working on Ethereum Blockchain Projects and am interested in learning ReactJs & Web3.js in the near future.
+- ♚ My main interests lie in Blockchain Technology & Cryptocurrency Development.
-- 📫 How to reach me ...
+- 📫 You can reach me at my email - vinayyakvajpeyi@gmail.com

 <!---
 vinayyak/vinayyak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.